 KAREN A. NEWMAN, GROUP PUBLISHER, KAREN.NEWMAN@PHOTONICS.COM

-Also in this issue, Dr. Eric V. Chandler and David E. Fish of Pixelteq Inc. and Dr. Laura Waller of the University of California, Berkeley, write about a new option for observing features in minimally scattering media in “Multispectral Quantitative Phase Imaging Captures Live Human Cells Quickly
+Also in this issue, Dr. Eric V. Chandler and David E. Fish of Pixelteq Inc. and Dr. Laura Waller of the University of California, Berkeley, write about a new option for observing features in minimally scattering media in “Multispectral Quantitative Phase Imaging Captures Live Human Cells Quickly,” starting on page 24.

 Matthias Schulze and Wallace Latimer of Coherent Inc. share results of their research showing that, for life sciences instrumentation, lasers offer superior performance and lower total cost compared with LEDs.
-The feature, “Streamlined Lasers Enable Lower-Cost Instruments than LEDs
+The feature, “Streamlined Lasers Enable Lower-Cost Instruments than LEDs,” begins on page 28.

 Finally, science writer Valerie C. Coffey looks into the progress being made in lasers for medical treatments.
-“Much current cutting-edge research is focused on biophysical and physiological studies at the molecular and cellular level, and on lasers’ effects on whole organisms,” Coffey explains in her feature, “The Promise of Advanced Laser-Based Therapy
+“Much current cutting-edge research is focused on biophysical and physiological studies at the molecular and cellular level, and on lasers’ effects on whole organisms,” Coffey explains in her feature, “The Promise of Advanced Laser-Based Therapy,” starting on page 32.

 I hope you enjoy the issue.
 Perhaps something in these pages will lead to new ideas from a place you never thought to look.

 And look for BioPhotonics at the Microscopy Society of America’s Microscopy and Microanalysis 2014, taking place Aug.
 3-7 in Hartford, Conn.
 Light-sheet microscopy is on the conference agenda, and you will find Photonics Media in booth 1224.

 - fluorescence microscopy